 How do the doctors keep up to date on all of the current techniques and materials?

-Dr. Hill, Dr. Sergeant and Dr. Batchelor are extensively trained and knowledgeable on a variety of services.
+Our doctors are extensively trained and knowledgeable on a variety of services.
 Since dentistry is constantly changing, they and the rest of our dental team are dedicated to researching and learning about the latest advances in the dental industry.
 We frequently attend continuing education courses that focus on advances in restorative and cosmetic dentistry.
 We also belong to a variety of organizations that offer seminars and conferences on changes in dentistry.

 At what age should my children first see a dentist?